kentongray/ms-teams-mac-ui-hack/README.md

 Teams Mac app uses Microsoft fonts (Segoe UI) and feels very foreign on MacOS.
 This drives me crazy so I injected some simple CSS hacks to tweak it.
-I also ripped out the purple header.
+I also ripped out the purple header and that weird skuemorphic texture on the nav bar.

 <img src="BeforeAfter.png" width="768">

 # How To Use
-* Copy `script.js` into your clipboard
+* Copy the contents of `script.js` into your clipboard
 * Mash the Teams icon 7 times
 * Use the newly appearing Developer menu Dev Tools ->  Open Dev Tools (Main Window)
 * Paste script